Sidney-Bernardin/NFL-Discord-Bot/README.md

 1. [Usage](#usage)

 ## Overview
-This is a discord bot that lets users lookup the current stats of active NFL players by web-scraping nfl.com.
+This is a discord bot that lets users look up the current stats of active NFL players by web-scraping nfl.com.

 For more on how this project works, visit my [portfolio](https://sidney-bernardin.github.io/project/?id=nfl_discord_bot).